pabloskewes/cltj/Readme.md

 Note that the second argument is the path to a file that contains all the queries.
 The queries of our benchmark are in `Queries`:

-- The file `Queries-wikidata-benchmark.txt` can be run on `wikidata-filtered-enumerated.dat`.
+- The file `Queries-wikidata-benchmark.txt` can be run with `wikidata-filtered-enumerated.dat`.
 - The file `Queries-bgps-limit1000.txt` contains the queries of `wikidata-enumerated.dat`.

 After running that command, you should see the number of the query, the number of results, and the elapsed time of each one of the queries with the following format: